binarytrails/ring-api-client/webext/README.md

     $ cd ui/libs/
     $ npm install

+    Starting 'run setup'...
+    ?
+It looks like you have a semantic.json file already.
+(Use arrow keys) ❯ Yes, extend my current settings.
+      Skip install

     ?
 Set-up Semantic UI
     ❯ Automatic (Use defaults locations and all components) ?
 Set-up Semantic UI Automatic (Use defaults locations and all components)